Patriot Front: 2020

-On February 8, about 100 Patriot Front members marched in Washington, D.C., along the National Mall from the Lincoln Memorial to the US Capitol grounds, and then headed north to a Walmart near Washington Union Station.
-The marchers wore khakis, matching dark blue jackets, hats, full white face masks, and dark sunglasses, and carried Patriot Front and Betsy Ross flags.
+On February 8, about 100 Patriot Front members marched in Washington, D.C., along the National Mall from the Lincoln Memorial to the United States Capitol grounds, and then headed north to a Walmart near Washington Union Station.
+The marchers wore khakis, matching dark blue jackets, hats, all-white face masks, and dark sunglasses, and carried Patriot Front and Betsy Ross flags.

-In August, during protests and counter-protests in Weatherford, Texas, over a Confederate statue, police arrested three men including Rousseau who had plastered stickers on signs, parks and property.
-They were charged with criminal mischief, jailed on a $500 bond and released.
+In August, during protests and counter-protests in Weatherford, Texas, over a Confederate statue, police arrested three men, including Rousseau, who had plastered stickers on signs, parks, and property.
+They were charged with criminal mischief, jailed on a $500 bond, and released.

 2021

 On January 29, a group of men wearing khaki pants, matching blue jackets with patches, and white face masks marched on the National Mall toward the US Capitol carrying flags with Patriot Front symbolism.

 On February 28, seven members of the Patriot Front, including Rousseau, were involved in a car crash.
-One member of the group died and Rousseau was seriously injured, requiring emergency surgery.
+One member of the group died, and Rousseau was seriously injured, requiring emergency surgery.
 The Utah Department of Public Safety determined that the Patriot Front's vehicle was speeding at the time of the crash.

 On July 10, two members were arrested for vandalism after being accused of spray-painting graffiti in Salem, Massachusetts.

 On December 4, more than 100 members of Patriot Front held a rally in downtown Washington, D.C., chanting "reclaim America", carrying flags and plastic shields and wearing uniforms consisting of white gaiters, sunglasses, blue jackets, khaki pants, brown boots and hats.
 Some wore plastic shin guards.